node-machine/driver-interface/README.md

 ## Available Drivers

-> Waterline drivers are a not-yet-released feature as of WL>=v0.12; however they _can actually be used directly_ from any Node.js application-- including an app using an earlier version of Waterline.

 | Datasource | Repo                                                 | Interface Layers Supported           |
 |------------|------------------------------------------------------|--------------------------------------|
 | MongoDB    | http://github.com/particlebanana/machinepack-mongodb | Driveable, Queryable